 On your way here, you might spot a cute little shack type structure with a “KEUKENHOF” sign.
 This was actually the former entrance of the park once upon a time!

-The Best Photo Opps and Instagram Spots in the 2019 Keukenhof Gardens
+The Best Photo Opps and Instagram Spots at Keukenhof Gardens

 One of the most liberating things about Keukenhof is that everybody is here for the same thing: to fawn over all the pretty flowers and snap a dramatic selfie or two.